 Goals like these are important for any law firm.
-Still, many firms never consider what they’re trying to achieve, and without goals, there’s no way to know whether you’re meeting your own mark.
-Don’t fall into the trap of throwing money at the issues without knowing whether your strategy will help you progress toward articulated goals.
+Still, many firms never meaningfully consider what they’re trying to achieve, and without goals and measurement, there’s no way to know whether your firm’s meeting its own mark.
+Don’t fall into the trap of throwing money at legal marketing without knowing whether your strategy will help you progress toward articulated goals.

-Establishing a focused brand, or expertise, is your opportunity to choose what you want to do.
-What kind of law do you want to practice?
-What kind of clients do you want to attract?
-Choose your practice specialization, and then develop your law firm brand and marketing plan, targeting your ideal clients in those areas.
+Establishing a focused brand helps you tailor your law firm marketing strategies to build the legal practice you want.
+What kind of law does your firm practice?
+What kind of clients do you want to attract—B2B?
+B2C?
+Refine your legal practice areas, then develop your law firm brand and marketing plan targeting ideal clients in those areas.

 Develop Your Professional Reputation and Expertise